Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Related Work Contributions

-Riedmaier et al.~\cite{riedmaier2020survey} propose a taxonomy of scenario-based safety assessment methods, including knowledge-based, data-driven, and falsification-based approaches.
+\textbf{Surveys with Classical Approaches:} Riedmaier et al.~\cite{riedmaier2020survey} propose a taxonomy of scenario-based safety assessment methods, including knowledge-based, data-driven, and falsification-based approaches.
 They emphasize the use of key performance indicators (e.g., time-to-collision, required deceleration) as proxies for accident risk and advocate for the integration of formal methods into safety validation.

 Mahmud et al.~\cite{mahmud2017application} review proximal surrogate indicators such as time-to-collision, post-encroachment time, and deceleration rate to avoid a crash.
 They categorize these metrics and identify key research challenges, including metric standardization, real-world validation, and integration into simulation-based scenario analysis frameworks.